2024 Viertola school shooting: Reactions

 The Finnish flag lowered to half mast at Mäkelänkatu in Vallila, Helsinki, Finland.
 Photo taken on the afternoon of April 3rd 2024, one day after the shooting.

 Following the shooting, some called for the age of criminal responsibility, which is currently at 15 years of age, to be lowered.

 The Viertola school reopened on 3 April on reduced hours, with crisis counselling sessions on offer.
 A national day of mourning was held on the 3rd of April, during which the flag of Finland was placed at half-mast.
 Flowers and candles were laid down at the site of the attack.
 Official discussions about the shooting were held in schools across Vantaa.
 Students who witnessed the shooting would be having their lessons in a different building at the school.

 Prime Minister Petteri Orpo described the shooting as "deeply upsetting".
 He stated, that mental health issues of the Finnish youth must be tackled.
 President Alexander Stubb also expressed shock at the shooting.
 He offered condolences to the families of the victims while wishing them a speedy recovery.
 Education Minister Anna-Maja Henriksson tearfully described the shooting as a "great tragedy".
 She stated, that her thoughts were with the "12-year-old who will never come home from school again".
 Interior Minister Mari Rantanen wrote on Twitter (X) that she "can only imagine the pain and worry that many families are experiencing at the moment."
 Deputy Prime Minister Riikka Purra, referring to the shooting stated, that "these kinds of incidents should never happen."
 Leader of the Left Alliance and former Education Minister Li Andersson also described the incident as a major shock.
+King Carl XVI Gustaf of Sweden and Swedish Prime Minister Ulf Kristersson sent messages of condolence to Finnish President Alexander Stubb and Prime Minister Petteri Orpo following the school attack in Vantaa.
+King Gustaf and Prime Minister Kristersson stated that Sweden stands with the Finnish people.